JieyuWu/ToyotaMod/Bug-Reports.md

 # Introduction
 Before submitting a bug report to openpilot, please ensure the following.

-* You are running stock openpilot `(on anything other than stock, report the bug to the fork developer)`
+* You are running stock openpilot (on anything other than stock, report the bug to the fork developer)
-* Your issue is not mentioned below `(non-openpilot issues are mentioned below with ways to solve them yourself)`
+* Your issue is not mentioned here (https://github.com/commaai/openpilot/wiki/Troubleshooting)
-* There aren't any [open issues](https://github.com/commaai/openpilot/issues) about the bug `(if there are, please add additional information to them!)`
+* There aren't any open issues (https://github.com/commaai/openpilot/issues) about the bug (if there are, please add additional information to them!)

 Ready to go?
 [Create a bug report here!](https://github.com/commaai/openpilot/issues/new?assignees=&labels=bug&template=bug_report.md&title=)